 State of Delaware, Department of Finance

-Secretary Geisenberger was nominated by Governor John C. Carney, Jr. and confirmed by the Delaware Senate on January 18, 2017.
-The Delaware Secretary of Finance is the state’s chief financial officer and is responsible for promoting the State’s fiscal health through fair and efficient forecasting, generation, collection and accounting of state funds.
-He oversees the State’s Division of Revenue, Division of Accounting and the State Lottery Office.
-The Office of the Secretary is also responsible for statewide revenue forecasting, tax policy analysis, unclaimed property administration, and bond finance.
+Richard J. “Rick” Geisenberger was sworn in as Delaware’s 18th Secretary of Finance on January 18, 2017.
+He was nominated by Governor John C. Carney and confirmed by the Delaware Senate.
+The Secretary of Finance is the state’s chief financial officer, and is responsible for promoting Delaware’s fiscal health through fair and efficient forecasting, generation, collection and accounting of state funds.
+He oversees the State’s Division of Revenue, Division of Accounting, Office of Unclaimed Property, and the State Lottery Office.
+Together these agencies collected a record $3 billion for the state’s General Fund in Fiscal Year 2019.
+The Office of the Secretary is also responsible for statewide revenue forecasting, tax policy analysis, and bond finance.

-Secretary Geisenberger is an Executive Sponsor of the Government Efficiency and Accountability Review (GEAR) created by Governor Carney to make annual recommendations on ways to increase the efficiency and effectiveness of State spending.
-The GEAR will improve the use of strategic planning and metrics in resource allocation decisions, develop and implement cost savings ideas for shared services across State government and public education, and boost continuous improvement practices across State agencies.
+Secretary Geisenberger is also an Executive Sponsor of the Government Efficiency and Accountability Review (GEAR), created by Governor Carney to make annual recommendations on ways to increase the efficiency and effectiveness of State spending.
+GEAR works to support, recommend and implement cost savings ideas for shared services across State government and public education while driving the implementation and recognition of best practices in continuous improvement among state employees.

-Rick previously served as Delaware’s Chief Deputy Secretary of State and the Director of the Division of Corporations.
-Delaware is known internationally as the corporate home to 66% of Fortune 500 companies and more than 80% of all U.S. initial public offerings.
-During his 16 years of service, the number of Delaware legal entities increased 140% and the State’s incorporation revenues doubled to more than $1.1 billion.
-The Division also earned ISO 9001 certification and won the Delaware Quality Award’s prestigious W.L.
-Gore Award of Excellence in recognition of the Division’s world-class quality management system.
+He previously served as Delaware’s Chief Deputy Secretary of State, and the Director of the Division of Corporations.
+Delaware is known internationally as the corporate home to more than two-thirds of Fortune 500 companies.
+During 16 years of service in those roles , the number of Delaware legal entities increased 140%; the State’s incorporation revenues doubled to more than $1.1 billion; and the Division earned ISO 9001 certification and won the Delaware Quality Award’s prestigious W.L.
+Gore Award of Excellence in recognition of its world-class quality management system.

-Before joining state government as an Economic Policy Advisor to Governor Thomas Carper, he held a variety of private sector positions in banking, finance, treasury services management, mergers and acquisitions, and strategic planning – first with Corestates Financial, then Manufacturers Hanover Corporation and later Delmarva Power.
+Before joining state government as an Economic Policy Advisor to Governor Thomas Carper, Rick held a variety of private sector positions in banking, finance, treasury services, mergers and acquisitions, and strategic planning – first with Corestates Financial, then Manufacturers Hanover Corporation, and later Delmarva Power.

 |Rebecca Goldsmith||Deputy Secretary of Finance|